pocomane/brewed-in-the-apocalypse/bita.md

 Scenarist - Yes, you should, and if you want, just do it.
 But the bonus is valid only until you are on the roof, so I think we can remember it also without having to write the tag!
+I will inform you in any case when the bonus ends.
 ```

 __Remove an harm__ - when you make some action that can cure or treat some